 \section{Application: Alzheimer's Disease}

-In this experiment, we apply the split knockoff method to study lesion regions of brains and their connections in Alzheimer's Disease (AD), which is the major cause of dementia and attracts increasing attention in recent years.
+In this experiment, we apply the Split Knockoff method to study lesion regions of brains and their connections in Alzheimer's Disease (AD), which is the major cause of dementia and has attracted increasing attention in recent years.